sabap/Imprivata_User_Maintenace/README.md

 1. Copy the PowerShell script to your share (Example: \\MyServer\Imprivata\Reports\Inactive)
 2. Edit lines 2 - 12 of the script to suit your environment.</br>
 ```
- -$ImprivataLicences = 1772 # This is the toal number of Imprivata Licenses that you have.</br>
+$ImprivataLicences = 1772 # This is the toal number of Imprivata Licenses that you have.
- -$InactivityTime = 42 # Amount of DAYS since last logon.
-Any account LAST LOGON DATE greater than this number will be removed.</br>
+$InactivityTime = 42 # Amount of DAYS since last logon.
+Any account LAST LOGON DATE greater than this number will be removed.
- -$AdSecurityGroup = "imprivata_users" # ActiveDirectory Security group in which the Imprivata users are assigned.</br>
+$AdSecurityGroup = "imprivata_users" # ActiveDirectory Security group in which the Imprivata users are assigned.
- -$ExcludedUsers = "impsrvacct,epicimprivata" # This is a list of users that you want to Exclude from being removed.
-These are generally managers or service accounts.</br>
+$ExcludedUsers = "impsrvacct,epicimprivata" # This is a list of users that you want to Exclude from being removed.
+These are generally managers or service accounts.
- -$EmailFromAddress = "Imprivata.Maintenance@ourcompany.org" # This is the FROM address that will appear in the email.</br>
+$EmailFromAddress = "Imprivata.Maintenance@ourcompany.org" # This is the FROM address that will appear in the email.
- -$EmailGroup = "SCRIPTSendMail_Imprivata" # This is the AD Security group to wich the members will be sent the report. # This is the AD Security group to wich the members will be sent the report.</br>
+$EmailGroup = "SCRIPTSendMail_Imprivata" # This is the AD Security group to wich the members will be sent the report. # This is the AD Security group to wich the members will be sent the report.
- -$EmailSubject = "Imprivata User Maintenance - REMOVED ACCOUNTS" # This is the email SUBJECT.</br>
+$EmailSubject = "Imprivata User Maintenance - REMOVED ACCOUNTS" # This is the email SUBJECT.
- -$EmailSMTPServer = "ourcompany-org.mail.protection.outlook.com"  # This is the SMTP relay server for the email function.</br>
+$EmailSMTPServer = "ourcompany-org.mail.protection.outlook.com"  # This is the SMTP relay server for the email function.
- -$ScriptDir = "\\MyServer\Imprivata\Reports\Inactive" # This is the root directory in which the script resides.</br>
+$ScriptDir = "\\MyServer\Imprivata\Reports\Inactive" # This is the root directory in which the script resides.
- -$ImpCSVDir = "$ScriptDir\Exports" # This is the directory to which Imprivata exports the CSV reports.
-THIS IS CONFIGURED IN IMPRIVATA.</br>
+$ImpCSVDir = "$ScriptDir\Exports" # This is the directory to which Imprivata exports the CSV reports.
+THIS IS CONFIGURED IN IMPRIVATA.
- -$LogDir = "$ScriptDir\Logs" # This is the log directory</br>
+$LogDir = "$ScriptDir\Logs" # This is the log directory
 ```
 These are all the changes you need to make.</br>
 If you feel comfortable changing the HTML email portion at the bottom, do so to suit your needs.